Syracuse Wedding DJ Peter Naughton peterthedj.com

 User “Loose_Cover_1246” said the lack of a seating chart caused some problems in the family tree:

-The lack of a seating chart at my relative's wedding caused major family drama, lol.
 My aunt and uncle, who already a tense relationship with their siblings, felt snubbed because no one saved them a seat.
 They actually left the wedding early and gave their siblings the silent treatment for months.
-Obviously, this probably won't happen for most people, but I do think that if there are any underlying tensions among your relatives, a lack of a seating chart could definitely spark drama.
+If there are any underlying tensions among your relatives, a lack of a seating chart could definitely spark drama.

-Good point...
-I'd also add that some families have certain people that "always" sit together -- for example, there might be an elderly grandparent or great aunt/uncle who are only able to attend weddings because of a specific relative who drives them to these events.
-You want to make sure they can sit together.
+DJ perspective: I’ll add that some families have certain people that “always” sit together — for example, elderly relatives who no longer drive themselves are likely coming to your wedding with another relative who serves as their travel companion.
+You’ll want to make sure they can sit together.

 Reason #8: The Wedding DJ Perspective on Keeping Guests Happy